 Students will demonstrate an understanding of the narrative by describing narrative elements, summarizing a narrative plot, and creating a narrative story.

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
-Through career-focused experiential learning, you will develop and learn skills for application to tasks typically completed as part of a career rather than using traditional assessments like essays or tests.
-During your Experience, you’ll work with a professional in the field to support your learning whom we call an “outside expert.”
+Through experiential learning, you will learn skills and apply them to tasks you would complete as part of a career rather than completing traditional assessments like essays or tests.
+During your Experience, you’ll work with a professional in the field to support your learning whom we call a “mentor.”
 You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

-Here’s how experiences work:
+Here’s how Experiences work:

-Obtaining an Outside Expert: Prior to enrollment, please have an idea for an outside expert in mind or consult with our counseling department by emailing [email protected] for help in identifying one.
+Obtaining a Mentor: Prior to enrollment, please have an idea for a mentor in mind.
+We have partnered with hundreds of mentors you can work with during your Experience, who you can find in our Career Mentor Catalog here.
+Or, you may consult with our counseling department by emailing [email protected] for help in identifying one.

-*A parent/guardian permission form and background check of the outside expert are both required to work with outside experts without parental supervision.
+*A parent/guardian permission form and background check of the mentor are both required to work with mentors without parental supervision.

 Students will demonstrate an understanding of coming of age literature by summarizing universal themes, explaining parallel structure, and creating a multimedia presentation.